rgrannell1/kea/BUGS.md

 ### Todo:

 - [ ] #3 testthat issue: expect_equal(xSplit('.', 'ab'), c('a', 'b'))
 - [ ] #9 several benchmarks will throw errors; for example xArity has type function -> int, but it will be given a collection.
 This needs to be fixed eventually.
 - [ ] #10 move all tests over to property based testing.
 Contingent on me writing a decent generator combinator library first.
 - [ ] #12 make xDropWhile more memory efficient by writing in terms of tail.
 - [ ] #14 Important; make xSplitWith more efficient; currently poorly implemented.

-- [ ] #15 Possible bug in xReducer: xReducer c 10:1 != 1:10.
-Investigate, fix, then close.

-- [ ] #21 ensure that the right-hand of a x_()$method call is always a valid input for that method; currently incorrect types are allowed.
+    incorrect types are allowed.
 - [ ] #25 check that functions that should return [A](0) do return such a value.

-- [] #26 get does not work with xFixDefs.
-Figure out why.

 - [ ] #27 implement pattern matching (see core.match documentation), spend up to 500 lines for version 0.1.
 - [ ] #28 implement autopartial, in a completely reliable way.
 - [ ] #29 make chars and other string methods generic to collecton type.
 - [ ] #30 should has defaults return names? list?
 - [ ] #31 ensure all vector functions return vector[0] if input is empty, or no match found.

-- [ ] #32 document splitwith.

 - [ ] #33 implement flatten coll num.

-- [ ] #34 rename xCount, xFixDefs, xFmap, xHasDefs, xPairsAsList,
+- [ ] #35 rename xCount, xFixDefs, xFmap, xHasDefs, xPairsAsList,

 xSplitAt, xSplitStr, xSubStr, xTmap. xSplitAt -> xSplit.